 You currently cannot rename a cluster once it has been created.

-Create cluster.
 When you've entered your other settings, create the cluster by clicking the Create Cluster button.
 It can take several minutes for cluster creation to finish.

 Once your cluster is provisioned, use

 kubectl, the official Kubernetes command-line client, to manage the cluster.
-See How to Connect to a Digitalocean Kubernetes Cluster to get set up.
+See How to Connect to a DigitalOcean Kubernetes Cluster to get set up.